-NARM contracts with Dr. Gerald Rosen for psychometric oversight and guidance.
+NARM contracts with Dr Gerald Rosen for psychometric oversight and guidance.
 NARM maintains a web site (www.narm.org) for distributing information to candidates, certificants, and the general public.
-In 2007, the NARM Test Department, under the direction of Ida Darragh, oversaw the administration of the NARM Skills Assessment to 34 Portfolio Evaluation Process candidates and the Written Examination to 161 certification or licensure candidates.
+In 2008, the NARM Test Department, under the direction of Ida Darragh, oversaw the administration of the NARM Skills Assessment to 43 Portfolio Evaluation Process candidates and the Written Examination to 200 certification or licensure candidates.

-NARM presented legislative workshops and/ or spoke to legislative committees in Missouri, Alabama, South Dakota, Idaho, and Maine.
-The NARM Test Department also participated on committees for the National Organization for Competency Assurance and the Council on Licensure, Enforcement, and Regulation.
+NARM presented workshops related to preceptor-apprentice relationships, charting, ethics, statistics, and legislation in Colorado, Alaska, Wisconsin, Illinois, and Ohio.
+The NARM Test Department also participated on committees for the National Organization for Competency Assurance, and the Council on Licensure, Enforcement, and Regulation.

-The NARM Applications Department is under the direction of Carol Nelson, with assistance in evaluating and processing applications by Jeanne Madrid, Sharon Wells, and Christine Roman.
-The NARM Applications Department reports that 94 applications were sent out in 2007, and 54 applicants utilized applications that were downloaded from the web site, a new option in 2007.

-One hundred and three new CPM certificates were issued, and 247 recertifications were issued.
-The total number of midwives who have received the CPM certification by the end of 2007 is 1344.
+The NARM Applications Department is under the direction of Carol Nelson, with assistance in evaluating and processing applications by Sharon Wells and Christine Roman.
+The NARM Applications Department reports that 70 print applications were mailed in 2008 (down 25%), and 100 applicants utilized applications downloaded from the web site (up 85%), a new option since 2007.
+Total number of applications increased by 15%.
+One hundred fourty-six new CPM certificates were issued (up 42% from 2007), and 257 recertifications were issued.
+The total number of midwives who have received the CPM certification by the end of 2008 is 1490.